-What is an independent living center?
+What is an Independent Living Center?

-Independent Living Centers (ILCs) are private, nonprofit, consumer controlled organizations providing services and advocacy by and for people with all types of disabilities.
+Independent Living Centers (ILCs) are private, nonprofit, consumer-controlled organizations providing services and advocacy by and for people with all types of disabilities.
 They create opportunities and help you achieve your greatest level of independent living within your family or community.

 Centers for Independent Living help people with disabilities reach their goals through peer counseling, skills training, advocacy, and information and referral.
 Centers may also provide a range of other services such as housing referrals, communication help, support groups, transportation, health information and much more.
 They also serve as a strong consumer voice on a wide range of national, state and local issues.

 Community-based independent living is the best option for people with disabilities.
-The average yearly cost of institutionalization is $110,000, while the typical cost of independent community-based living is $35-50,000.
+The average yearly cost of institutionalization is $110,000, while the typical cost of independent community-based living is $35,000-50,000.
 Independent Living Centers are vital in helping people with disabilities make the transition from costly institution-based settings to less expensive community-based living.